greeniot/CC3200-Sample/README.md

 bool httpSecureGetRequest(char* hostname, char* path, char* certificate);
 ```

 The function itself is quite similar to the other one.
-The changes are all related to introduce the mandatory security layer on top.
+The changes are all related to the mandatory security layer on top of what we already had.

 ```C
 #include <Energia.h>